15 Best Things to Do in Groton (CT)

 The Submarine Force Museum

-A short way downriver from Naval Submarine Base New London is a museum operated solely by Naval History and Heritage Command, which makes it a repository for a variety of vessels, components and artefacts relating to submarines.
+A short way downriver from Naval Submarine Base New London is a museum operated solely by Naval History and Heritage Command.

-The most noteworthy of these is the USS Nautilus, which we’ll talk about below.
+This makes it a repository for a variety of vessels, components and artifacts relating to submarines.
+The most noteworthy of these is the USS Nautilus, which I’ll talk about below.

 Outside on the front walk are four midget submarines, among them a Japanese Type A two-man mini-sub from World War II.

-The Main Hall recounts the history of underwater seafaring, and suspended from the ceiling is a model designed after an illustration in the first edition of Jules Vernes’ 20,000 Leagues Under the Sea.
+The Main Hall recounts the history of underwater seafaring, and a model suspended from the ceiling caught my eye.
+This was designed after an illustration in the first edition of Jules Vernes’ 20,000 Leagues Under the Sea.

-You can track the evolution of submarines down the decades on the Model Wall and step inside the attack centre of a Sturgeon Class sub.
+You can track the evolution of submarines down the decades on the Model Wall, and step inside the attack center of a Sturgeon Class sub.

-Afterwards, the Main Exhibit Area contains a full-size replica of Bushnell’s Turtle, an early submarine used in the Revolutionary War, as well as a wide range of submarine weaponry and artefacts relating to the USS Nautilus.
+Afterwards, the Main Exhibit Area contains a full-size replica of Bushnell’s Turtle, an early submarine used in the Revolutionary War.
+There’s also a wide range of submarine weaponry and artifacts relating to the USS Nautilus.

 5. USS Nautilus